 Most addicts would stop if they could.It’s been said that of all the addictions, sex is the most difficult to manage.
 This syndrome is a complex mixture of biological, psychological, cultural, and family-of-origin issues, the combination of which creates impulses and urges that are virtually impossible to resist.
 Despite the fact that acting them out produces considerable long-term negative consequences, the addict simply cannot resist his impulses.
 Individuals who are highly disciplined, accomplished and able to direct the force of their will in other areas of life fall prey to sexual compulsion.
 More importantly, people who love and cherish their partners can still be enslaved by these irresistible urges.From a biological standpoint, research has shown that certain formations in the right temporal lobe make certain individuals more prone to sexual arousability from birth.
 Whether such an individual becomes sexually compulsive or perverse then depends on the child’s home environment.

 Research has also shown that the inability to control sexual impulses is associated with neurochemical imbalances in the norepinephrine, serotonin and dopamine systems.
 The use of certain antidepressants (SSRIs) has proved to be very effective in treating the impulse control problems of many sexual compulsives.

-Call us at your convenience and setup 30 min free appointment in person, phone or via Skype.
+Call us at your convenience and setup appointment.
+Sessions are offered in person, over the phone or via Skype/VSee

 Monday - Friday